 What is your first thought upon hearing the word travel?

-Do you first think about all the places you’ve been or the places you want to go?
-Sometimes I immediately envision my google map with all the tiny flags indicating places I want to go.
 Sometimes I think about all the places I’ve been and the memories I have.
 I recently was looking through a list of all my favorite travel quotes.
 As I read carefully through the list, I had a mix of thoughts and feelings on the topic.
 I began to organize and categorize my thoughts and came to one final conclusion.
-Travel should be about WHO not WHERE.
+Travel should be about WHO, not WHERE.

 As each of these quotes sparked a thought, I began to ask myself what does this mean to me?
 Is it really about the destination?
 What is our motivation and why is traveling so fulfilling?
 How do my memories of travel impact my life daily?

 As I said, for me it all boiled down to who I was with that makes the memories so special.
 I also include myself in the "who".
 There are plenty of times that memories or feelings are just for me.
 We all need time to ourselves, traveling gives me a different perspective and the time to just think.